rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-retrieves-list-of-network-addresses-for-server-and-network-servers-server-id-ips-network-label.rst

     GET /servers/{server_id}/ips/{network_label}

-Retrieves a list of all server and network addresses associated with the specified server 				and network.
+This operation retrieves a list of all server and network addresses associated with the specified server and network.

 In the URI, specify the target server ID and target network type ( ``public`` or ``private`` ).